cpacker/MemGPT/docs/autogen.md

     The MemGPT+AutoGen integration was last tested using AutoGen version v0.2.0.

-    If you are having issues, please first try installing the specific version of AutoGen using `pip install pyautogen==0.2.0`
+    You can run the `poetry install -E autogen` to install all the dependencies related to autogen module.
+If you are having issues, then try installing the specific version of AutoGen using `pip install pyautogen==0.2.0`.

 ## Overview